NateWr/restaurant-reservations/readme.txt

 Accept restaurant reservations and table bookings online.
 Quickly confirm or reject bookings, send out custom email notifications, restrict booking times and more.

 * Quickly confirm or reject a booking
-* Admin email notification when a booking request is made
+* Receive an email notification when a booking request is made
-* Customer email notifications when their request is confirmed or rejected
+* Notify a customer by email when their request is confirmed or rejected
-* Limit available booking times
+* Automatically block bookings when you're closed, including holidays and one-off openings
 * Custom user role to manage bookings
 * Add your booking form to any page, post or widget area
 * Customize all notification messages, and date and time formats